Sign-in to Account

 Are Flea Bombs Safe for Pets?

-Written by Aptive Environmental June 9, 2019
+Written by Aptive Pest Control June 9, 2019

 Flea bombs and foggers contain powerful insecticides to kill fleas but these chemicals are toxic to humans and pets, as well.
 Though flea bombs are not always effective, pet owners can try them safely by keeping pets and pet food away during the entire process and cleaning thoroughly after it’s done.
 Read more tips for a more effective treatment.